 BARTON PUBLIC LIBRARY

 100 Church Street, Barton.
-Open Mondays from 1–7 p.m., Wednesdays from 9 a.m. to noon and 1–7 p.m., Fridays from 1–7 p.m.
-Friday Afternoon Classic Movies, Friday Night Movies, Friday Evening Potlucks.
+525-6524.
+Open Mondays from 1-7 p.m., Wednesdays from 9 a.m.-12 p.m. and 1-7 p.m., Fridays 1-7 p.m., Winter Friday Afternoon Classic Movies, Friday Night Movies, Friday Evening Potlucks.
 Scrabble Players meet 1st and 3rd Wednesdays year-round.
 Book Discussions are January through May.
 Wednesday After-School Programs: Fall, Winter, Spring.
 Call for programs and events for children.

 COBLEIGH PUBLIC LIBRARY